AikidoSec/firewall-node/docs/express.md

   next();
 });

-// Call this as early as possible, before other middleware Zen.addExpressMiddleware(app);
+// Call this as after your auth middleware, before other middleware Zen.addExpressMiddleware(app);

 app.get(...);